 An example of Quora questions related to WordPress and blogging

-And speaking of giving them what they want, that doesn’t mean you can sit back and let the system do all the work.
+And, speaking of giving them what they want, that doesn’t mean that you can sit back and let the system do all of the work.
 No way.

 You’ve got to create a content plan that anticipates, meets and exceeds their expectations — a tall order to fill by any standard.